 Before you dismiss certain warning signs as a normal part of the ear piercing process, you need to clearly understand what you can expect after having your ears pierced and what you shouldn’t expect to see.

-Ear piercings aren’t known for being a high source of pain.
-If kids can tolerate having it done, you should be able to too.
-But that doesn’t mean there isn’t any pain involved in having your ears pierced.
-They can hurt or be sore for the first couple of days if you’re having your earlobes done.
+Ear piercings aren’t known for being high sources of pain.
+If kids can tolerate having it done, you should be able to, too.
+Nevertheless, that doesn’t mean there isn’t any pain involved in having your ears pierced.
+They can hurt or be sore for the first few days after your sitting.

 Redness is one of the vaguest symptoms of a possible infection because lots of things can cause redness.
 Even having the piercing done causes redness so it can be really difficult to tell when the redness is a normal part of the procedure or when it means trouble is on the way.

-If it has been more than a week since your ear piercing, the redness shouldn’t be as bad as it was in the early days.
-So if you’re on week two of your piercing and the redness seems to be getting worse, you should keep a close eye on things.
-If you have some of the other symptoms in addition to redness, your odds of having an infection goes up.
+If it has been more than a week since your piercing, the redness shouldn’t be as bad as it was in the early days.
+Therefore, if you’re on week two of your piercing and the redness seems to be getting worse, you should keep a close eye on things.
+If you have some of the other symptoms in addition to redness, your odds of having an infection increase.

 If swelling becomes a real problem for you, you can always try wrapping an ice pack in a cloth and holding it on your ear for a few minutes.
 That can help with any pain you’re experiencing, but it can also relieve that swelling.
 Once the swelling comes down, you may be able to better assess the situation.

-One of the biggest indicators of an infection is if there is a lot of discharge coming out of the piercing site and it doesn’t seem to be slowing down.
+One of the biggest indicators of infection is a lot of discharge coming out of the piercing site.

-A little pus or discharge is normal after a piercing.
-You may see discharge for several days and possibly even a week.
-But if it continues past that, or if it seems to be slowing down before becoming a real problem again, you may have an infection.
+A little pus or discharge is normal after a piercing, and you may see discharge for several days.
+However, if it continues past that, or if it seems to be slowing down before becoming a real problem again, you may have an infection.

-So any increasing amounts of pus would be a reason for concern.
-But if the amount seems to stay the same but it changes in color and is no longer clear or whitish, that can spell out an infection too.
+Also, if the amount of discharge seems to stay the same but it changes in color and is no longer clear or whitish, this can spell out an infection too.

 Of all the possible infection symptoms, you should fear this one the most.
 If you have a fever, that means the infection has spread beyond the site of your piercing.
 A simple local skin infection won’t cause a fever.
 This is a systematic (full-body) symptom.

 When you end up with a fever because of an infection, home treatment isn’t the right thing to do.
-You need to book a doctor’s appointment.
-Tell him about your recent piercing and show him your ear piercing.
+You need to book a doctor’s appointment as soon as possible, even if it’s just to be cautious.

 How To Treat An Infected Ear Piercing

 If there is no fever present and the infection seems to be mild and isn’t causing you too much pain, you can try to treat it at home.
-This is especially true if the piercing site is on the ear lobe.
+This is especially true if the piercing site is limited to the cartilage-free ear lobe.

-Then you’ll want to prepare a salt water solution to apply to the infection.
+Next, you’ll want to prepare a saline solution to apply to the infection.
 To do this, you’ll take one-fourth of a teaspoon of sea salt and mix it well with one cup of boiling water.
 Let the water cool so you don’t scald yourself.
 While the water is still warm, you can use your fingers to apply the salt water to the front and the back of the piercing site.

-Although you may use cotton balls and Q-tips to apply the liquid as well, you do have to make sure you aren’t leaving any cotton fibers behind that may get trapped in your piercing.
+Although you may use cotton balls and Q-tips to apply the liquid as well, and if you do, make sure you aren’t leaving any cotton fibers behind that may get trapped in your piercing.

 The towels might already have germs on them, especially if they aren’t fresh out of the dryer.
-The second reason for avoiding using towels is the same reason you might not want to use cotton balls and Q-tips – the cotton fibers you can leave behind.
+The second reason for avoiding using towels is the same reason you might not want to use cotton balls and Q-tips – the cotton fibers that can get left behind.

-Instead of bath towels, you should use clean, dry paper towels when you need to dry your ears.
-Since they are single use, they have less chance of being contaminated when you’re using them.
+Instead, you should use clean, dry paper towels when you need to dry your ears.
+Since they are single-use, they have less chance of being contaminated when you’re using them.

 You should make sure to clean the infected area twice a day with the sea salt solution.
 You should space out the cleanings as best as you can.
-A good goal to shoot for is doing it once in the evening and once in the morning.
+A good goal to shoot for is doing it once in the morning and once in the evening.

 You may be tempted to rub other topical ingredients onto your infected area, like rubbing alcohol, antibiotic creams or hydrogen peroxide.
 You shouldn’t add those items though.
 They may be too drying or irritating for the skin.
 That can put the brakes on any healing that is occurring.